swisspost/design-system/.changeset/fair-kids-cough.md

 '@swisspost/design-system-styles': patch
 ---

-realigned the checkbox and the radio button with the lable
+Realigned the checkbox and the radio button with the label.